mondaycom/monday-code-quickstarts/quickstart-node/SETUP.md

 1. Press `OAuth` in the `General` section of the left menu.
 2. Enter the `Redirect URLs` tab.
 3. Add the following URL: `https://<YOUR_URL>/auth/monday/callback` and **press save**.
-4. Don't forget to change the URL after deploying the app to Monday Code.
+4. Don't forget to change the URL after deploying the app to monday code.

 Congrats, you have successfully set up the app on Monday! 🎉